torstees/MVtest/README.md

 #### Pedigree Data

 Pedigree data is fully supported, however it is not recommended.
-When loading pedigree data, mvtest must load the entire dataset into memory prior to analysis, which can result in a substantial amount of memory overhead that is unnecessary.
+When loading pedigree data, MVtest must load the entire dataset into memory prior to analysis, which can result in a substantial amount of memory overhead that is unnecessary.

 Flags like --no-pheno and --no-sex can be used in any combination creating MAP files with highly flexible header structures.